fengyuanchen/viewerjs/README.md

 - Type: `Number`
 - Default: `0`

-Define the initial index of image for viewing.
+Define the initial index of the image for viewing.

 > Also used as the default parameter value of the `view` method.